m3rcer/m3rcer.github.io/_posts/ctf/HackTheBox_Schooled_Writeup/2021-05-06-HTB_Schooled_Writeup.md

     ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/ctf/HackTheBox_Schooled_Writeup/images/schooled12.png)
 - Jamie's account here is of interest as he is one of the users on the box.
 - This hash is a `bcrypt hash`.
-- Usejohn the ripper to crack the hash:
+- Use john the ripper to crack the hash:
     ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/ctf/HackTheBox_Schooled_Writeup/images/schooled13.jpg)
 - Jamies creds: *jamie:!#####x*
 - Now ssh over with these creds.